AJARProject/AJUI_Progressbar/README.md

 # AJUI_Progressbar

-AJUI Progressbar is a component made for 4D that help you to create and display progress bar in your forms.
+AJUI Progressbar is a component made for 4D in the V18 version that help you to create and display progress bar in your forms.
 You can fully customize your progress bar.

 A progress bar is created via the language and will be displayed in a picture element in your form.
 The progress bar is stored in an object that is an instance of a progress bar.